vedanth-warrier/Morphing-Wing/README.md

 # Morphing Wing Aerodynamic Prototype

-Designed, fabricated, and tested a scale morphing wing prototype capable of dynamically altering its aerodynamic profile across simulated flight conditions.
+Designed a scale morphing wing prototype capable of altering its aerodynamic profile using SolidWorks, fabricated it using laser-cutting and 3D printing, and tested it using a wind-tunnel.

 ## Overview

-Traditional fixed-wing aircraft use discrete control surfaces that are aerodynamically suboptimal across different flight phases.
-This project developed a continuously morphing wing section using a compliant mechanism — eliminating traditional hinges in favour of elastic deformation of the structure itself.
+The extent of the motion on a normal fixed-wing aircraft is purely due to the flaps that are on the back of each wing, which is aerodynamically suboptimal across different Angles of Attack.
+This project developed a new type of wing that was capable of on-the-fly 'morphing' using a compliant mechanism, eliminating traditional hinges in the favour of elastic deformation.

 **Key result:** ~13% improvement in lift-to-drag ratio (L/D from 5.00 to 5.68) validated through wind tunnel testing.